 This course is open to students who wish to play traditional concert band instruments.
 Prior experience with your instrument is required.
 Focus will be on ensemble skills, reading musical notation and other musical concepts.
 Participation in any school concert is a class requirement.
 Each school may have a limited number of instruments available to rent.
 This class may be offered to students in 9th, 10th, 11th and 12th grades.
 This class may be repeated for credit.
-It is recommended that each school adapt a rotating group lesson or sectional schedule or full group rehearsal period in addition to the scheduled course.
+It is recommended that each school adapt full group rehearsal periods weekly.

-Concert Chorus (MU617-MU627) (/2 credit, /4 credit)
+Concert Choir (MU617-MU627) (1/2 credit, 1/4 credit)

 Open to anyone with a desire to sing a varied repertoire of choral music.
 Emphasis will be placed on singing alone and with others, as well as the development of musical reading skills and ensemble skills.
 No experience necessary.
 This class may be offered to students in 9th, 10th, 11th and 12th grades.
 Participation in any school concert is a class requirement.
 This class may be repeated for credit.
-It is recommended that each school adapt a rotating sectional schedule or full group rehearsal period in addition to the scheduled course.
+It is recommended that each school adapt full group rehearsal periods weekly.